Comment, Like, & Favorite

 In 1882 it became apparent to the Lighthouse Board that the light, in its original location, was of little use because it was so removed from the expanding shoal.
 A new and less expensive screw pile light was constructed and remains today.
 The land on the point where the original house was built was sold to private interests for $426, one hundred dollars less than the original purchase price.

 This light is off shore at Annapolis, MD, and can only be reached by boat.
 One of the last octagonal, screw pile, lights still in the water on the East Coast.

-Viewed 272 Times - Last Visitor from Beverly Hills, CA on 04/18/2014 at 10:20 AM
+Viewed 272 Times - Last Visitor from Rosedale, MD on 09/24/2014 at 8:30 PM